Updated: Jul 17

 5. Calcium-rich food should be avoided for iron absorption.
 Eating calcium-rich dairy products with an iron-rich meal is probably not a good idea to absorb iron as calcium can reduce the amount of iron absorption.
 (11)

 6. Avoiding tea and coffee can increase iron absorption.
 Polyphenols present in tea and coffee inhibit non-heme iron absorption.
 (12)

 7. Adding onion and garlic (or chives, leek) to grain-based meals can increase iron absorption.
 (13)

 Some Non-heme iron-rich food sources

 As they say, eating vegetables is a perfect way of adding nutrients to our meals, but few vegetables stand out regarding nutrient density.
 Beetroot is one of the honorable mentions.
 Beetroot is one of the most recommended plants for people with iron deficiency anemia.
 Eating beetroot has many health benefits, including boosting essential minerals and helping organ systems work accurately.
 Any beetroot preparation is good for health, but juicing is the best way to retain its nutritional profile.

 Lemon juice – 1tbsp

 1. Add all the ingredients to a juicer, juice it, and enjoy the fresh taste.

-(Note- It is always advisable to drink juice fresh and not store it for a long time.)
+(Note- Drinking fresh juice is always advisable, and not storing it for a long time.)

 Red lentil and beet curry